-If you'd like to see Ibexa Platform in your language, you can contribute to the translations.
+If you'd like to see Ibexa DXP in your language, you can contribute to the translations.

 ezplatform-i18n contains the XLIFF files providing translations.